charonn0/RB-libcURL/ReadMe.md

 **For a simplified client interface that is appropriate for most types of transfers you should use the [`cURLClient`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.cURLClient) class.
 Refer to the [examples](https://github.com/charonn0/RB-libcURL/wiki/Home#examples) below for demonstrations of `cURLClient`.**

+For more thorough documentation of individual classes and methods refer to the [wiki](https://github.com/charonn0/RB-libcURL/wiki).

 ***

 Each libcURL [handle](https://en.wikipedia.org/wiki/Handle_%28computing%29) or handle equivalent is managed by an object class.
 These handle-managing classes all descend from a common ancestor, the abstract [`cURLHandle`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.cURLHandle) class.